lightspeedwp/lsx-business-directory/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-LSX Business Directory plugin allows you to add a business directory listings to your WordPress website using the LSX Theme and extensions.
+This plugin allows you to add a business listings to your WordPress website using the LSX Theme and extensions.

 == Description ==